Claude Code Slash Commands: The Comprehensive Developer's Guide

 💡 Key Insight:

-command doesn't just run git commands—it intelligently handles the entire deployment workflow, including automatic fixes for common issues like linting errors or formatting problems.
+The /deploy command doesn't just run git commands—it intelligently handles the entire deployment workflow, including automatic fixes for common issues like linting errors or formatting problems.

 Testing Commands